Maternity Support Worker FdSC

 • Successful completion of the programme will equip you to work as a qualified Maternity Support Worker.

-• We are top in London for Midwifery (The Guardian University Guide 2024).
+• Kingston University is ranked No.1 in London for Midwifery (Guardian University Guide 2025).

 • You'll develop a range of specialist and transferable skills through clinical placements in a variety of maternity settings.